-Focusing on Northern Europe and the Baltic Sea region, forcing fields with high spatio-temporal resolution are required in order to capture the high complexity of Baltic Sea sub-basins.
-Therefore, multivariate atmospheric fields of mean sea-level pressure (SLP), wind (U, V), relative humidity (RH), total cloud cover (TCC), near-surface temperature (T2M) and precipitation (PREC) are taken from a climate simulation with the coupled Swedish Rossby Centre Regional Climate Atmosphere Ocean Model (RCAO; Döscher et al., 2002) over the last decades.
-The RCAO is used to numerically down scale ERA40 reanalysis data to a horizontal resolution of 0.25° × 0.25° (~25 km) over scale ERA40 reanalysis data to a horizontal resolution of 0.25° × 0.25° (~25 km) over Northern Europe for the period 1958-2007 (Meier et al., 2011b; Kjellström et al., 2011).
-Due to shortcomings in heat fluxes possibly related to the sea-ice model in RCAO, fields for the mean monthly temperature fields are taken from an atmosphere-only simulation with RCA3 without ocean (Samuelsson et al., 2011) that was additionally driven by observed surface temperatures.
+Focusing on Northern Europe and the Baltic Sea region, forcing fields with high spatio-temporal resolution are required in order to capture the high complexity of Baltic Sea subbasins.
+Therefore, multivariate atmospheric fields of mean sea-level pressure (SLP), 10 m wind (U, V), relative humidity (RELHUM), total cloud cover (TCLOUD), near-surface temperature (T2M) and precipitation (PREC) are taken from a climate simulation with the coupled Swedish Rossby Centre Regional Climate Atmosphere Ocean Model (RCAO; Döscher et al., 2002) over the last decades.
+The RCAO is used to numerically downscale ERA40 reanalysis data to a horizontal resolution of $0.25^{\circ} \times 0.25^{\circ}$ (~25 km) over Northern Europe for the period 1958-2007 (Meier et al., 2011b).
+Due to shortcomings in heat fluxes possibly related to the sea-ice model in RCAO, fields for the mean monthly temperature fields are taken from an atmosphere-only simulation with RCA3 without ocean (Samuelsson et al., 2011) that was additionally driven by observed sea-surface temperatures (Christensen et al., 2010).
 The output of the simulation is interpolated onto a regular geographical grid with daily resolution.